-OK, this is a site dedicated to Chick Flicks.
-But since I am trying to redefine the meaning of that term, I am going to talk about one of the best shows on TV, AMC’s original series, Mad Men. takes place in the 1960′s.
-Before the Woman’s Movement, Civil Rights or pantyhose.
-It is compelling to watch this reconstructed 1960’s world through our 21st century eyes.
+AMC’s award-winning series, Mad Men takes place in the 1960s.
+Before the Woman’s Movement, Civil Rights, or even pantyhose.
+It is compelling to watch this reconstructed 1960’s world through our politically correct, 21st-century eyes.

 The handsome actor Jon Hamm plays the lead character, Donald Draper.
-A successful advertising executive working on Madison Avenue, with a beautiful Barbie doll of a wife, two cute children and a boatload of issues, Don Draper is a charming womanizer, with a brilliant creative mind and a secret past.
-This super-confident ladies man is actually Dick Whitman, the illegitimate son of a prostitute.
+A successful advertising executive working on Madison Avenue, with a beautiful Barbie doll of a wife, two cute children, and a boatload of issues, Don Draper is a charming womanizer, with a brilliant creative mind and a secret past.

 Don Draper is the man all the women want and all the men want to be.
 Jon Hamm plays him perfectly and he delivers Don Draperisms through a wisp of cigarette smoke with a shot of scotch, and the cynicism of a man with nothing to lose.

-Joan Holloway is a woman who knows how to use her assets.
 Christina Hendricks plays the sexy, shapely executive secretary Joan Holloway, a smart woman who understands the ins and outs of the Sterling Cooper Agency.
 Joan is the person that makes things happen in the office.
-However, because she is a gorgeous redhead with the body of Marilyn Monroe, she is stuck in that role.
+However, since she is a gorgeous redhead with the body of Marilyn Monroe, she is stuck in that role.

-Talk about retro.
-The vintage 1960′s clothes on Mad Men are to die for.
-These were the days when women dressed up to go shopping and men wore suits, ties and hats.
-You could scour every vintage store in town and not find the incredible blue form-fitting dress that Joan wore in Season 1; or the gorgeous chiffon cocktail dress that Betty wore when she and Don had dinner Barretts.
+You could scour every vintage store in town and not find the incredible blue form-fitting dress that Joan wore in Season 1, or the gorgeous chiffon cocktail dress that Betty wore when she and Don had a dinner party.

-Designer Janie Bryant’s attention to detail makes you think you are really in the 60′s.
-The hairstyles, clothes and even the body type of the actress is totally in line with the times.
-I read an article recently that said the producers of the show want January Jones to gain more weight, because women were curvier and voluptuous in those days.
+Designer Janie Bryant’s attention to detail makes you think you are really in the ’60s.
+The hairstyles, clothes, and even the body type of the actresses are totally in line with the times.
+The producers of the show wanted January Jones to gain more weight because women were curvier and voluptuous in those days.
 If only they could bring back the old days.